 Wrapped In Jamie Border Pattern

-The border gives the square a distinctive frame and enlarges it by 10 rows, which increases the square by about 50% (1,5 times the size of the inner square).
+The Square Border gives the square a distinctive frame and enlarges it by 10 rounds (Rounds 21 to 30), which increases the square by about 50% (1,5 times the size of the inner square).

-By now I presume you have read the Introduction page and made yourself familiar with the basic stitches used in the pattern as well as the anatomy of how the special stitches are written.
+If you intend to make all 12 squares, please read the Introduction page and make yourself familiar with the basic stitches used in the pattern as well as the anatomy of how the special stitches are written.

 Skill Level